-Custom in-quiz iFrames are a powerful and flexible way to add your own sign up forms, video ads, or other content to your quizzes and other interactive content created with Riddle’s online quiz maker.
+Custom in-quiz iFrames are a powerful and flexible way to add your own sign-up forms, video ads, or other content to your quizzes and other interactive content created with Riddle’s online quiz maker.

-Our standard lead generation form builder is good – but many of our partners wanted an even more flexible option, asking us:
+Our flexible online lead generation form builder is great – but many partners wanted an even more flexible option, asking us:

 - “Can we show our own video ads to monetize all of this viral traffic?”